Adam Kinzinger: Abortion

-Kinzinger opposes late-term abortion and the use of federal funds for abortion or health coverage that funds abortion.
+Kinzinger opposed late-term abortion and the use of federal funds for abortion or health coverage that funds abortion.

 Kinzinger was one of three Republicans to vote for H.R.
 8297: Ensuring Access to Abortion Act of 2022.

 Kinzinger voted for H.R.
 8373: The Right to Contraception Act.
 This bill was designed to protect access to contraceptives and health care providers' ability to provide contraceptives and information related to contraception.
 The bill would also fund Planned Parenthood.

-Cannabis

-Kinzinger has a "C−" rating from NORML for his voting history regarding cannabis-related causes.
-He supported veterans having access to medical marijuana if recommended by their Veterans Health Administration doctor if medical marijuana is legal in their states of residence.
-He opposed a bill to remove marijuana from the list of scheduled substances under the Controlled Substances Act.